MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

    # TODO: Initialize instance variables values as instance variables
    # (Some of these values are passed in above,
    # others will need to be set at a starting value.)
+   # abilities and armors are lists that will contain objects that we can use
    pass
 ```